 If Plexus is subject to a data breach, we will notify you.

 Plexus may disclose your personal data to a third party who performs services on our behalf such as payroll, accounting, factoring, screening, web hosting and other professional services.
 We may also be required to provide your personal data to government agencies such as HMRC and law enforcement agencies and in times where we are required to comply with applicable laws and fulfil legal requirements.

 Where we pass your personal data on to a third party, we do not permit for them to use your data for anything other than the services they provide to us or to fulfil their legal obligations and where possible, we will assign the relevant contractual restrictions.
 If the third party we disclose your personal data to is also a data controller, for example the HMRC we may be unable to enforce restrictions in this way.

 Transferring or Storing Data outside of the UK and EU

 As part of our recruitment services we may transfer data to countries or international organisations outside of the European Economic Area (EEA).
 This may, for example, be to clients or candidates, or third parties who provide support services to us.
 Where information is to be transferred, it may be to a country in respect of which there is an adequacy decision from the EU Commission.
 However, if this is not the case, it is our policy to take steps to identify risks and in so far as is reasonably practicable, ensure that appropriate safeguards and security practices are in place.

+We keep your personal data only for as long as is necessary in line with the reason for which we process it, as described above.
+Please note that we may retain some of your information after you cease to use our services if it is necessary to meet our legal obligations.
 If we have a contractual relationship with you we are required by law to retain information such as contracts, identity documents and financial data for a period of 7 years.